EthanJustice/ctx/README.md

-# r
+# ctx

 manage project research, tasks, and other things at the command line